Building Customer-Centric Supply Chains in E-Commerce

 We’ve seen the rise of Direct-to-Consumer (DTC) fulfillment as one of the key e-commerce logistics trends throughout the pandemic.
 With a traditional retail strategy, FMCG companies do not have direct contact with the end-consumers within the supply chain operations.
 However, this is not the case with DTC.

-The supply chain team would have a different approach in DTC fulfillment operations.
+The supply chain team would have a different approach to DTC fulfillment operations.
 The slightest mistake that was done in terms of delivery, not providing visibility, or product damages can have a tremendous impact on the brand.
 The impact is further exacerbated by how easily and seamlessly consumers can share their opinions through social media.
 Therefore, a consumer-centric supply chain is key in DTC.

 In addition to a consumer-centric supply chain, collaboration with different teams is crucial in DTC fulfillment.
 Working with commercial teams to understand how they design promotions can help with inventory and supply chain management.

-Balance between Consumers & Customers
+Balancing Between Consumers & Customers